fabzter/Yak/README.md

 * Features.
 Since Yak is a recent project, Popcorn Time supports more features.
 But it's just a matter of time.

-* Stability.
-Yak appears to be more stable than Popcorn Time.
-Sometimes, Popcorn Time crashes randomly.
-Not sayin I guarantee it will never happen to Yak, but unit tests are there.
-Seems not to be considered in Popcorn Time project...

 * API.
 It's simple: Yak uses the YTS and The Movie Database APIs, same ones that Popcorn Time uses.

 ## How do I compile the solution?